Table of Contents

-Only a mile south of Casino Drive in Laughlin is Nevada’s newest (1996) state park, the Big Bend of the Colorado State Park.
-The park offers views of the river, the city and its casinos, and the surrounding mountains.
+Just a stone’s throw away from Casino Drive in Laughlin lies Nevada’s hidden gem, the Big Bend of the Colorado State Park.
+Established in 1996, this state park perfectly frames the Colorado River, offering stunning views of the river, the city, its bustling casinos, and the encircling mountains.

 - Full hookups

 - A shade ramada covering a picnic table

 While reservations aren’t accepted, all sites operate on a “first come, first served” basis.

 Camping at Big Bend State Park grants access to a range of facilities, including a comfort station that houses toilets and showers.
 This facility is modern, clean, and well-maintained, providing hot water for your convenience.
 Each shower costs $0.25 for five minutes, with the option to extend the time for an additional fee.

 Apart from this, the park also has a large parking lot with trailer spaces, servicing a two-lane boat ramp that connects to the river via a man-made lagoon.
 A day-use area includes a paved walking trail encircling the picnic area, coupled with an expansive parking lot.